How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Acknowledgements

 \section{Acknowledgements}

 For KT, AK, WP and MDL the computational resources and services used were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government - department EWI.
 AK was partially funded by a Google Research Award.
 WP is funded by a KU Leuven Bijzonder Onderzoeksfonds C1 project with reference C14/23/096.
 EP, HL and JB are funded by the Carlsberg Foundation, under the Semper Ardens: Accelerate programme (project nr.
 CF210454).
+MB is supported by TrustLLM funded by Horizon Europe GA~101135671, with computational resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) partially funded by the Swedish Research Council through grant agreement no.\ 2024/22-745.
 We would also like to thank Isaac Caswell, Colin Cherry, and Markus Freitag at Google Translate Research for their insightful reviews on the initial draft.